-First Language Lessons is a teacher’s manual for introducing language arts to 1st and 2nd grade students.
+First Language Lessons is a teacher’s manual for introducing language arts to 1st through 4th grade students.
 Based on the classical principles of (1) Memory Work; (2) Copying and Dictation; (3) Narration; and (4) Grammar, you’ll find 100 short lessons per grade that you can use as a grammar primer.
 The second edition of this book presents the text in a much easier-to-read layout and design, without altering the actual content of the book.

-The author, Jesse Wise (yes, the author of The Well Trained Mind), presents a rule-based, narrative approach for helping children develop an ear for the correct use of language.
+The author, Jesse Wise (the author of The Well Trained Mind), presents a rule-based, narrative approach for helping children develop an ear for the correct use of language.
 What that means for your child is that they spend a lot of time listening to you read a script from the manual; reciting grammar rules 3 times in a row – 3 times a day – multiple days in a row; and answering a few oral questions each day.

 Each lesson can be completed in 5 – 15 minutes each.
 Lessons alternate between reviewing basic grammar rules, memorizing poems, narration, and occasional copywork or dictation.
 The Level 1 book focuses on Oral Usage, while Level 2 requires more writing.
+Level 3 ———